-The function $F{gs}$ (Fig.2) defines the schematic algorithm which realizes the global search procedure.
-It receives as input a realization of a global\search\theory and two additional functions arbsplit and tcl.
-The result is then a function f which implements the search strategy for the given global\search\theory.
-The function arbsplit takes a set s and provides an arbitrary element of s and the remaining set.
-The function tcl is used for termination.
-It produces for a given set of nodes in the search tree its (finite) set of successors with respect to the split? relation, i.e. it calculates the transitive closure of split?.
+The function F{gs} (Fig.2) defines the schematic algorithm which takes as input a realization of a global_search_theory and two additional functions arbsplit for selecting an arbitrary element of a set and tcl which is used for termination.
+The result is then a function f defined on a set of descriptors, a set of solutions, and a legal input x.
+It selects at each step a descriptor from the active set, computes its descendants, extracts solutions and repeats this operation on each subset until all nodes have been considered.
+The initial value of the active set is given by init(x), and the set of solutions is empty.
+The function tcl produces for a given set of nodes in the search tree its (finite) set of successors with respect to the relation split?, i.e. it calculates the transitive closure of split?.
 This specifies a finite depth of the search tree.
-One implicitly yields a finite width by using the polymorphic type Set of finite
+One implicitly obtains a finite width by using the polymorphic type Set of finite sets, i.e. split produces for a given node the finite set of its (direct) descendants.
+To guarantee well-typedness of the recursive function we must supply a measure function.
+Here we use the cardinality of the transitive closure of the active set of the active set of nodes.
+The concept of semantic subtypes is used to represent an invariant constraining the domain F_Type of f.
+The predicate Invar ensures that